fivetran/dbt_sap_source/README.md

 # 🎯 How do I use the dbt package?
 ## Step 1: Prerequisites
-To use this dbt package, you must have the Fivetran **SAP** (sap.com) the respective tables to your destination:
+To use this dbt package, you must have one of the Fivetran SAP connector options, [like LDP SAP Netweaver](https://fivetran.com/docs/local-data-processing/requirements/source-and-target-requirements/sap-netweaver-requirements), [HVA SAP ECC](https://fivetran.com/docs/databases/sap-erp/high-volume-agent/hva-sap-ecc-hana) or [SAP ERP on HANA](https://fivetran.com/docs/databases/sap-erp/sap-erp-hana)) to sync the respective tables to your destination:
 ### SAP.com
 - bkpf
 - bseg